eh8/chenglab/README.md

 installer](https://zero-to-nix.com/start/install) and prompt you to install my configuration.

-On Linux, this script will prepare your system for NixOS by partitioning drives and mounting them.
+On Linux, *running this script from the NixOS installation ISO* will prepare your system for NixOS by partitioning drives and mounting them.

 > [!WARNING]
 > NixOS configurations are tailored for my devices.
 You'll need to
-> create your own config in the `machines/` folder and create an entry in
+> create your own config in the `machines/` folder, retool your own sops-nix
-> `flake.nix` before you install.
+> secrets, and create an entry in `flake.nix` before you install.

 ## Useful commands 🛠️